Find a Meeting Near You Phone icon 800-643-9618

 Medical Management of Cirrhosis

-Medication management for cirrhosis depends upon your specific symptoms and the extent of damage to your liver.
+Medication management for cirrhosis depends upon your symptoms and the extent of your liver damage.
 Some cirrhosis patients are given antivirals and blood pressure medications, which have shown to slow cirrhosis progression.

-Other types of treatment mostly relate to symptom management.4 They may include:4
+Other types of treatment mostly relate to symptom management.
+They may include:4

 • Placement of a shunt to manage excessive bleeding in your digestive tract